Checked Baggage Screening:

 Agency Affected: Department of Homeland Security: Transportation Security Administration

 Comments: In their agency comments, DHS stated that it was implementing a management directive that applies DHS guidance and best practices from the GAO Cost Estimating and Assessment Guide.
 As part of this effort, TSA was (1) establishing a working group and executive board to review program cost estimates to validate whether the estimates are credible and affordable and meet GAO's best practices, (2) requiring all life cycle cost estimates to be approved by DHS to ensure consistency and quality across TSA programs, (3) purchasing and training its employees on specialized cost estimating software, and (4) initiating actions to hire additional cost estimating personnel.
 DHS anticipated that these actions would be completed by December 31, 2012.
 On August 17, 2012, DHS provided their 60-day response letter on actions taken and reported that:(1) TSA had approved a management directive establishing a working group and executive board to review program cost estimates.
 (2) This directive also required all LCCEs to be approved by the Component Acquisition Executive to ensure consistency and quality across TSA programs.
 (3) The TSA LCCE implementation Integrated Product Team completed the purchase of Automated Cost-Estimating Integrated Tools (ACEIT), a government-owned, cost estimating software suite that is recommended by DHS to all components.
 (4) Finally, TSA's Acquisition Management Functional Division continues to process hiring actions for additional federal cost-estimating personnel.
 On September 5, 2012, TSA reported that the EBSP has a number of initiatives that are being evaluated across the program to reduce overall operating costs to include completing an engineering analysis on the useful life of the EDS, exploring refurbishment options for the EDS to extend useful life of equipment (e.g. bearing replacements on equipment in the field), implementing just-in-time delivery of equipment where possible, and a number of other initiatives.
-Once completing these initiatives, TSA will be updating/rebaselining the LCCE to reflect the true life cycle cost of the program once implementing these cost saving initiatives as well as transitioning the LCCE into a format that makes it more dynamic for the program.
+Once completing these initiatives, TSA planned to update/rebaseline the LCCE to reflect the true life cycle cost of the program as well as transition the LCCE into a format that makes it more dynamic for the program.
 TSA estimated that it planned to complete these efforts by September 2013.
 During meetings in January 2014 and May 2014, TSA provided a demonstration of the ACEIT model and updated their cost estimating best practices to include four characteristics of a high quality and reliable cost estimate that are comprehensive, well-documented, accurate and credible.
 As a result, the recommendation is closed as implemented.